RightsandWrongsgit/ARMTEC/book/prerequisites.md

 - Homebrew

-'bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"'
+    `bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

-_/_
+<sub><sup>There are times running uninstall and then install clears some issues
 `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/uninstall.sh)"`

-You may have to do a 'brew link --overwrite git' to simply redo some directories that were not cleared of the prior files and get them updated.
+You may have to do a `brew link --overwrite git` to simply redo some directories that were not cleared of the prior files and get them updated.</sup></sub>

 - Nodejs

     `https://nodejs.org/en/download/`

-- composer (To make sure the parts of Drupal have compatible version pleases use Composer)
+- Composer (To make sure the parts of Drupal have compatible version pleases use Composer)

     `sudo mv composer.phar /usr/local/bin/composer`

     The above command is to install composer globally so it works across all your directories and thus projects.
 [More on installing composer here …](https://getcomposer.org/download/)

-- docker Docker is under the containers that both platform.sh uses as a host and Lando for your local development environment.
+- Docker Docker is under the containers that both platform.sh uses as a host and Lando for your local development environment.
 The basic Docker things you need will come automatically with the Platform.sh project recipe/template you initially pull.
 If you already have Docker installed, you may need to let the version step backward to a prior version since you should use the version from the Platform.sh-Lando recipe.

-- [VSCode](book/ide.md) is an IDE (Integrated Development Environment); at least with some extensions.
+- VSCode is an [IDE](book/ide.md)(Integrated Development Environment); use it with at least with some of the extra extensions.

     `https://code.visualstudio.com/`

-VSCode is a great iIDE that has view panes that show you your project directory structure and files, show the content/code for files you highlight, and provide a terminal where you can run your command lines (CLI).
     You can enhance the basic IDE with extensions and some of these can be especially valuable to consider adding now:

-Github Pull Request and Issues, provides a GUI alternative to most commands you would have to type
+        - <u>Github Pull Request and Issues</u>, provides a GUI alternative to most commands you would have to type

-Git History, helps make it easy to compare files and commits to see what was changed
+        - <u>Git History</u>, helps make it easy to compare files and commits to see what was changed

-Git Lens-Git Supercharged, **visualize code authorship** at a glance, **seamlessly navigate and explore** Git repositories, **gain valuable insights** via rich visualizations of branches, and powerful comparison commands
+        - <u>Git Lens-Git Supercharged</u>, <b>visualize code authorship</b> at a glance, <b>seamlessly navigate and explore</b> Git repositories, <b>gain valuable insights</b> via rich visualizations of branches, and powerful comparison commands

-Remote – SSH, lets you use any remote machine with a SSH server as your development environment
+        - <u>Remote – SSH</u>, lets you use any remote machine with a SSH server as your development environment

-Docker, makes it easy to build, manage, and deploy containerized applications
+        - <u>Docker</u>, makes it easy to build, manage, and deploy containerized applications

-Dev Containers, Quickly swap between different, separate development environments and safely make updates without worrying about impacting your local machine
+        - <u>Dev Containers, Quickly swap between different, separate development environments and safely make updates without worrying about impacting your local machine

-Indent Rainbow, colorizes the indentation in front of your text, alternating four different colors on each step
+        - <u>Indent Rainbow</u>, colorizes the indentation in front of your text, alternating four different colors on each step

-JSON, adds json support
+        - <u>JSON</u>, adds json support